 D. Atrocious

-It is apparent that the answer would be A. Picturesque, considering that majority of the given words are antonymous with the questioned word.
+It is apparent that the answer would be A. Picturesque, considering that the majority of the given words are antonymous with the questioned word.

 Emphasized (italicized or underlined) Term